sdelappe/TacoParser/README.md

 By using the GeoCoordinatePortable class, the application calculates the distance between all locations on the CSV file and returns the two that are farthest apart.

+Test Driven Development using xUnit ensures that missing or invalid data is handled correctly.

 Written in C# on .NET Core.